kiankaas/personal-soccer-stats-analysis/README.md

 2. I've played in **3 Fall seasons** and **3 Summer seasons**: Fall 21/22, 22/23, 23/24 and Sum 22, 23, 24.
 3. I've participated in **5 competitions**: BMSL D3, BMSL D2, BMSL Cup, KSL D2, and Friendlies.
 4. The **Min** and **Max** values for **Goals_Forward** and **Goals_Against** are 0, 9, 0, and 7 respectively.
 No errors here.
 5. Both the **Goals** and **Assists** columns are stored as string data types because games I didn't play in are marked as 'DNP' (Did Not Play).
-Null values in these columns indicate 0 goals/assists in the game.
+NULL values in these columns indicate 0 goals/assists in the game.
 6. My team has faced a total of 47 different **opponents**.
 All opponents are named consistently.
 7. The **date** column is in dd-mm-yyyy format, which was converted to a date type in BigQuery.
 8. The **Weather** column has 7 possible values: "**Partially cloudy**", "**Overcast**", "**Clear**", "**Overcast, Rain**", "**Rain, Partially Cloudy**", "**Rain**", and "**Snow, Rain, Overcast**".